 Population is finally increasing after years of decline due to low life expectancy and birth rate and the city seems to have found its own re-birth.
+So why not spend a weekend in Moscow and let it show you what it has?

 1. Greenery in the heart of the urban centre